jasonlazar/MCVRP/README.md

 ## Algorithm

 A tabu search algorithm is used for tackling the problem.
-You can find more information in my diploma thesis.
+You can find more information in my [diploma thesis](http://artemis.cslab.ece.ntua.gr:8080/jspui/handle/123456789/18172).
-A link will be added soon.
+The first pages are in Greek but the main text is in English.

 ## Dependencies